Lukisan Henry John Yeend King, Feeding the Geese

 Advent is the time of preparation for the coming of the lord: Jesus Christ.
 The Lord –Jesus Christ- is like a man traveling aboard and we are the disciples who are like the servants who are waiting for the coming of Him.
 The time of the coming of Him is unknown.
 What is expected from the servants is that they are ready to welcome Him when He will come and His house is safe.
 That is why He says: be watchful, be alert because you do not know when the time will come.

 We -as the servant- are waiting for the coming of Jesus Christ.
-Each of us has our own responsibility, our work, our commitment which is different from each other.
+Each of us has our own responsibility, our work, and our commitment which are different from each other.
 However, they are the tasks for each servant that has been trusted by the Lord Jesus Christ.
-We have to enliven our tasks because all of them are grace like the Lord’s house that given to his servants to guard.
+We have to enliven our tasks because all of them are grace like the Lord’s house that was given to his servants to guard.
 We have to love our tasks and do the best for them because they reflect our identity and our faith.
-In waiting for Him we have to loyal to our commitment, to our responsibility, for example: as a teacher, as a mother, as a father, as an employer or any kind the charges that we take on.
-All of them bring us to the state of watchful and state of alert for the coming of the Lord Jesus Christ under the frame of faith and prayer.
+In waiting for Him we have to be loyal to our commitment, to our responsibility, for example: as a teacher, as a mother, as a father, as an employer, or any kind the charges that we take on.
+All of them bring us to a state of watchfulness and state of alert for the coming of the Lord Jesus Christ under the frame of faith and prayer.
 Our readiness to welcome Him is His joy and it means our happiness and our salvation.

-There is joy in waiting for Him because we see the good works of God in the passing time as long as we frame our daily activities with faith; we feel the God the loving Father in the moment of life through reflection under prayer.
-By faith and prayer, we are waiting for Him in hope, in the silence of love, in His grace and in His promise.
-We fulfill the time with being alert and being watchful.
+There is joy in waiting for Him because we see the good works of God in the passing time as long as we frame our daily activities with faith; we feel God the loving Father in the moment of life through reflection under prayer.
+By faith and prayer, we are waiting for Him in hope, in the silence of love, in His grace, and in His promise.
+We fulfill the time by being alert and watchful.

 We are your people, we long for you, Lord.
 God ever with us, Emmanuel, Come, Lord Jesus, Maranatha!